VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 > system.
 Often, you can perform some static analysis on the code to
 > determine where events and commands are handled, but it is more
 > difficult to automatically determine where they originate.
 At a
-> high-level, a context map can help to understand the the integration
+> high-level, a context map can help to understand the integration
 > between the different bounded contexts and the events involved.
 > Maintaining up to date documentation about the commands and events can
 > offer a more detailed view.
 Additionally, if you have tests that use